bgerber123/Project.Mgmt/README.md

 [Back to table of contents ⤒](#a-repository-for)

-## Workflows in this repository

 ---

+## Workflow in this repository

+### Summary

 There is a single analysis in this repository and thus one workflow.

-### Summary of workflows

-Add overview text
+Generally, data are processed, summarized, and then a model is fit.
+Model results are then summarized and plots are made.

 [Back to table of contents ⤒](#a-repository-for)